 Comfortable the moment you put them on

-Running shoes should have spring in the forefoot; that is, the forefoot of the shoe should tilt up off the ground when the shoe rests flat on the ground.
+Running shoes should have spring in the forefoot, meaning the forefoot of the shoe should tilt up off the ground when the shoe rests flat on the ground.

-The running shoe should be flexible but not limp; the heel counter firm and padded to support the heel.
+The running shoe should be flexible but not limp and the heel counter firm and padded to support the heel.

 The sole of the shoe should be cushioned enough to absorb much of the shock of running.
 A sole that is EVA cushioned and semi-rigid is a great help in absorbing shock.

-Most running shoes have a built in arch support; this is desirable for avoiding excessive pronation.
+Most running shoes have a built-in arch support, which is desirable for avoiding excessive pronation.

 Need to See a Doctor?

 If you are concerned about your feet, talk to your family physician.
-If you need more advice from an MD dedicated to foot and ankle care, click here
+If you need more advice from an MD or DO dedicated to foot and ankle care, click here

 to find members of the American Orthopaedic Foot & Ankle Society in your area.